Exchange graphs and Ext quivers: Orientations of cluster exchange graphs

 \section{Orientations of cluster exchange graphs}

 We now consider just the case $N=3$.
 Recall that, by Theorem~\ref{thm:main}, we have the following three descriptions of the same oriented graph

-In this graph, every basic cycle is a $2$-cycle and hence we have an induced isomorphism of the oriented graph $\EGp(\qq{3}, \zero)$ with the usual unoriented cluster exchange graph $\CEG{}{Q}^*$, that is, the graph obtained from $\CEG{2}{Q}$ by replacing each basic $2$-cycle with an unoriented edge.
-For example, for $Q$ of type $A_2$, Figure~\ref{fig:4} shows the cyclic completion $\cc{\EGp_3}(\qq{3}, \zero)$ on the left and corresponding unoriented cluster exchange graph $\CEG{}{Q}^*$ on the right.
+In this graph, every basic cycle is a $2$-cycle and hence we have an induced isomorphism of the oriented graph $\EGp(\qq{3}, \zero)$ with the usual unoriented cluster exchange graph $\CEGun{Q}$, that is, the graph obtained from $\CEG{2}{Q}$ by replacing each basic $2$-cycle with an unoriented edge.
+For example, for $Q$ of type $A_2$, Figure~\ref{fig:4} shows $\EGp_3(\qq{3}, \zero)$ cyclically completed on the left and the corresponding unoriented cluster exchange graph $\CEGun{Q}$ on the right.

-Thus $\EGp(\qq{3}, \zero)$ induces an orientation of $\CEG{}{Q}^*$.
-In this section, we will explain how this property extends to all hearts in $\EGp(\qq{3})$.
-To do this, we first observe that $\EGp(\qq{3}, \h)$ divides naturally into two pieces, using the following result.